 Program: B.A., Theatre

-All Theatre Majors are required to complete 4 Upper Division Department production participations.
+All Theatre majors are required to complete four Upper Division department production participations.
 Completed assignments should reflect the broad spectrum of theatre production areas, including, but not limited to acting, directing, scenery, costumes, properties, lighting, sound, makeup, technology, management and dramaturgy.
 Courses that require a production assignment as part of the course (TH 339, 361A, 361B, 362A, 362B, 363A, 363B, 367, 376, 382ABC, 383, 384, 390ABC, 459, 490ABC, 498B, 498C and 498D) will fulfill the production assignment for the semester during which the course is taken.
-TH 391 carries no unit credit, but validates production participation associated with above courses.

 1. Program Entrance Requirement (3 units)